The department offers the doctor of philosophy degree, which includes didactic and research-based learning.

-One major area of research interest is the role of biotransformation processes in the toxification and detoxification of drugs and environmental contaminants.
-A second area of interest is the determination of protein and small ligand structure and function using NMR, mass spectroscopy, and other biophysical techniques.
+One major area of research is the role of biotransformation processes in toxification and detoxification of drugs and environmental contaminants.
+A second area is the determination of protein and small ligand structure and function using NMR, mass spectroscopy, and other biophysical techniques.
 Issues of biomedical importance include elucidation of mechanisms of drug-induced cell toxicity, drug-drug and drug-herbal interactions, identification of enzyme attributes that dictate substrate specificity and catalytic mechanism, pharmacogenetics, proteomics, and mechanisms of viral assembly.

 Graduate ProgramGraduate Program Coordinator

 H164 Health Sciences, Box 357610

 Students with undergraduate degrees in pharmacy or in the biological or physical sciences are accepted.

 Minimum 90 credits

 Proficiency in organic, medicinal and physical chemistry; pharmacology, biochemistry, and molecular biology.
 Most coursework is completed in the first two years.
 Two quarters of teaching experience required.
 The program is flexible and easily adaptable to meet individual interests and needs.

 In the first year, students rotate through the laboratories of at least two faculty members.
 At the end of the first year, the student chooses a faculty sponsor and a dissertation research project.

 Financial support in the form of research assistantships and fellowships may be available to students in good standing throughout their graduate careers.
 Availability of financial support varies from year to year, and prospective applicants should contact the Graduate Program Coordinator for additional information.